ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/pytorch.md

 ## Transparent huge pages

-Transparent huge pages (TLP) provide an alternative method of utilizing huge pages for virtual memory.
-Enabling TLP may result in improved performance because it reduces the overhead of Translation Lookaside Buffer (TLB) lookups by using a larger virtual memory page size.
+Transparent huge pages (THP) provide an alternative method of utilizing huge pages for virtual memory.
+Enabling THP may result in improved performance because it reduces the overhead of Translation Lookaside Buffer (TLB) lookups by using a larger virtual memory page size.

-To check if TLP is available on your system, run:
+To check if THP is available on your system, run:

 ```console
 cat /sys/kernel/mm/transparent_hugepage/enabled